ka2in/fossdocs/docs/source/joomla-to-vps.rst

    :alt: Migrating Joomla from shared hosting to VPS
    :align: center

-   Picture by Stephane Wootha Richard under `CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/deed.en>`_ License
+   Picture by Stéphane Wootha Richard under `CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0/deed.en>`_ License

 Migrating a website from a shared hosting plan to an unmanaged VPS might seem a daunting task at the beginning.
 Depending on your acquaintance with server administration, it may take you a few days to several weeks to gather all the relevant information and organize the required steps in a structured, logical way to set up a custom migration project.